Sir Henry Thompson, 1st Baronet: Personal life

 Thompson was also an artist, producing sketches and paintings, some of which were hung at the Royal Academy of Arts and in the Paris Salon.
 About 1870 he began to collect Chinese porcelain, in particular of old blue and white Nanking; in time his collection became so large that he could no longer find room for it, and most of it was sold.
 A catalogue of it, illustrated by himself and James Whistler, was published in 1878.

 He was also interested in astronomy, and for a time maintained a private observatory in his house at Molesey.
 He presented the Royal Greenwich Observatory several instruments, including a photographic heliograph of 9-inch aperture; a 30-inch reflecting telescope, and a large refracting telescope with a 26-inch object glass (of 22 feet focal length).
 The offer of the last instrument was made in 1894.
 Its manufacture was undertaken by Sir Howard Grubb of Dublin, and its erection was completed in 1897.
+Both the 30-inch reflecting telescope and the 26-inch refracting telescope are today installed at the Royal Greenwich Observatory's old research site at Herstmonceux Castle.

 Sir Henry Thompson, knighted in 1867, received a baronetcy in 1899, in connection with his telescope gifts to the National Observatory.